OAI-SearchBot and Robots.txt: Visibility Baseline

 Chapter 4JSON-LD and Server-Side Rendering

 Robots.txt is the binary switch.
-JSON-LD Product schema with server-side rendering is the quality dial.
+JSON-LD Product schema markup with server-side rendering is the quality dial.
 The crawler can reach your page.
 What it sees when it gets there is the next problem.

 OAI-SearchBot reads structured product data the same way every modern crawler does, through the JSON-LD blob embedded in the page HTML.
 If your product pages are client-rendered (React or Vue mounted into an empty div), the crawler sees the empty shell and walks away with nothing usable.
 Server-side rendering is not optional for products you want surfaced.
 Next.js App Router does this by default.
 Older SPA implementations often do not.